The 8 Principles of Art is a set of guidelines that artists use to arrange their art elements to create suitable compositions in their artwork.

 If you want to create more visually interesting compositions and capture the viewer’s attention, use techniques like emphasizing through contrast or creating an emotional journey for the viewer.

-The Principles of Art is like Ocean so experiment with different ideas in order to find what works best for your style!
+The Principles of Art are like Ocean, so experiment with different ideas to find what works best for your style!

 Frequently Asked Questions

 Why should Principles in Art be Followed?